KlonZK/ambientplayer/README.md

-# ambientplayer
-APE Ambient Sound Player and Editor
+# APE Ambient Sound Player and Editor

 An ingame editor widget to create a sound scenery for your map, including positional audio and plug-in of external lua scripts.